AriBlumstein/NetworksCTF/answers/README.md

 ```bash
 openssl x509 -in received_certificate.crt -text
 ```
-We are specifying here to the openssl library to show us the x509 certificate from (-in) the file recieved certificate in a human readable format (-text).
+We are specifying here to the openssl library to show us the x509 certificate from (-in) the file recieved_certificate.crt in a human readable format (-text).

 Let us see what is displayed:
 ![certificate](../resources/certificate_ssl.png)